Dwolla/v2-ach-api-docs/source/includes/_customers.md

 ## List and search customers

 This section outlines how to retrieve your list of created Customers.
-Customer search is supported by passing an additional `search` query string parameter which searches on `firstName`, `lastName`, and `email` fields of a Customer.
+This endpoint contains optional query string parameters allowing you to filter by `email` and `status`, as well as search on key fields such as `firstName`, `lastName`, and `businessName`.

 ### HTTP Request
 `GET https://api.dwolla.com/customers`